Timber Weatherboards and Dark Coloured Paint

 Fortunately your friends at Abodo have a better solution: thermal modification.

-The thermal modification process used for products like Vulcan Cladding drives much of the resins and extractives from pine – at temperatures of up to 230 degrees.
+The thermal modification process used for products like Vulcan Cladding drives many of the resins and extractives from pine – at temperatures of up to 230 degrees.
 Like a well-worn pair of jeans, the resultant timber has reduced levels of resin.
 The extremely high temperatures essentially fossilise the wood, increasing its stability.

 Vulcan Cladding is therefore more suitable for darker colours than standard pine.
-Learn more about pre-primed Vulcan Cladding here
+Learn more about pre-primed Vulcan Cladding here.